jaidoncassa/StudySwipe/README.md

 # StudySwipe
-StudySwipe connects college students with study partners through a swipe-based system, helping you find the perfect match for productive study sessions.
-It's like Tinder, but for studying!
+Introducing **StudySwipe**, the ultimate app designed to connect college students for study sessions.
+Whether you need a study buddy, group work partner, or someone to review notes with, StudySwipe makes it easy to swipe through profiles of peers with similar academic interests and study goals.
+Match, chat, and schedule study sessions in just a few taps, turning networking into a fun and productive experience.
+It's like Tinder, but for studying—connecting you with the perfect academic match to ace your next exam!